Oliver Wähling

-Oliver Wähling (born 6 September 1999) is a German professional footballer who plays as a midfielder for 3.
-Liga side VfL Osnabrück.
+Oliver Wähling (born 6 September 1999) is a German professional footballer who plays as a midfielder for Austrian Bundesliga club Blau-Weiß Linz.

 Club career

 In June 2021, Wähling joined 3.
 Liga side VfL Osnabrück on a free transfer from Mainz 05 II, having spent the previous three seasons playing in Regionalliga.
 On 15 January 2022, Wähling made his professional league debut for VfL Osnabrück as a late substitute in a 2–1 victory over Saarbrücken.

+On 4 June 2024, Wähling signed a two-year contract with Blau-Weiß Linz in Austria.